 9.3.2 Roles and responsibilities of the financial reporting process

-Fingrid’s Board of Directors is primarily responsible for the specification of the principles for internal control and risk management related to financial reporting, and the Board makes sure that these principles are followed in the company.
-The Board reviews and accepts the interim reports, annual review and financial statement.
-The audit committee assists the Board in this by monitoring the efficiency of internal control, internal audit and risk management systems of the company.
+Fingrid’s Board of Directors is primarily responsible for defining the principles of internal control and risk management related to financial reporting, and the Board makes sure that these principles are followed in the company.
+The Board reviews and approves the half-year report, the annual review and the financial statements.
+The audit committee assists the Board in this by monitoring the efficiency of the company’s internal control, internal audit and risk management systems.

 The finance department of the Group is responsible for developing the financial reporting process through means such as monitoring the development needs of controls related to financial reporting, by supervising the sufficiency and efficiency of these controls, and by making sure that external reporting is correct and up to date and that the regulations pertaining to reporting are followed.